-- 1) Complete, sign, and date SOQ Checklist Exhibit 1 as set forth in Appendix A Required Forms. - Complete, sign, and date Vendor's Organization Questionnaire/Affidavit and CBE Information - Exhibit 2 as set forth in Appendix A - Required Forms.
+- 1) Complete, sign, and date Statement of Qualifications (SOQ) Checklist Exhibit 1 as set forth in Appendix A Required Forms. - 2) Complete, sign, and date Vendor's Organization Questionnaire/Affidavit and CBE Information Exhibit 2 as set forth in Appendix A Required Forms.